 Step 9: Click Add to Trusted Identities and when Adobe Reader asks if you are sure you want to add it click OK.

-Step 10: Now it will display Import Contact Setting window.
-Select Use this certificate as a trusted root checkbox and click on OK button to import contact settings into your system.
+Step 10: Now it will display the Import Contact Setting window.
+Select Use this certificate as a trusted root checkbox and click on the OK button to import contact settings into your system.

 Step 11: Now the signature is validated and it will display Signature is VALID, signed by message in Signature Properties window which is opened in Step 6.

-Step 12: Click on Close button to close Signature Properties window.
+Step 12: Click on the Close button to close the Signature Properties window.